Force over Distance: Chapter 42

 It was almost a place he knew.

 But not quite.
-A bit askew.
 And he was grateful.

-Below, at the base of the cliffs, the water broke along the dark rocks in white crests.
+At the base of the cliffs, the water broke along the dark rocks in white crests.

 Rush sat on the slope of the hill.
 His forearms rested on bent knees as he looked out at the sea.

-How was the guy even here?
+How was the scientist even here?

 Young didn’t have a clue.

-But it was definitely Rush.
+But it was Rush.

 And he looked fine.